William-Laverty/Fiverr-AutoRefresh/README.md

 ## Usage

+To use this code, simply copy and paste it into your web browser console while on the Fiverr gig management page.

 1. Copy the code in `Fiverr-Online.js` to your clipboard.
 2. Go to your Fiverr seller dashboard.
 3. Open the browser console (usually by pressing F12).